is my email on the dark web?

 Most internet users avoid the Dark Web, making them unaware of potential data compromises.
 Here’s how to check if your email or sensitive data is on the Dark Web:

-While companies are legally obligated to notify affected users of data breaches, many delay these notifications or downplay the gravity of the breach.
-Moreover, scammers often dispatch counterfeit data breach notifications to lure individuals into clicking on phishing links.
+• Await Notifications from Breached Companies: Companies are legally obligated to notify affected users of data breaches, but many delay these notifications or downplay the severity.
+Be cautious, as scammers often send fake data breach notifications to lure you into clicking on phishing links

-Utilise a free Dark Web scanner like HaveIBeenPwned to uncover leaked email addresses.
-These services are user-friendly and only require your email address to check if it has been disclosed in any data breaches.
+• Dark Web Scanner: Use a free Dark Web scanner like HaveIBeenPwned to check for leaked email addresses.
+These services are user-friendly and only require your email address to see if it has been involved in any data breaches

-Most complimentary Dark Web scanners provide one-time services that solely hunt for leaked email addresses.
-A Dark Web monitoring service, such as the one offered by OneCollab, perpetually scrutinises your sensitive information on the Dark Web — including passwords — and dispatches notifications if any data is leaked.
+• 24/7 Dark Web Monitoring Services: Most free Dark Web scanners provide one-time checks for leaked email addresses.
+A Dark Web monitoring service, such as the one offered by OneCollab, continuously monitors your sensitive information on the Dark Web — including passwords — and notifies you if any data is leaked

-Regularly scrutinising your bank statements and credit reports enables you to swiftly apprehend scammers.
-Any semblance of suspicious activity is indicative that your email address may have been compromised on the Dark Web.
+• Diligently Monitor Your Personal Information: Regularly checking your bank statements and credit reports helps you quickly spot any suspicious activity.
+Any unusual transactions could indicate that your email address has been compromised on the Dark Web

 You’ve Found Your Email on the Dark Web.
 Now What?